lubianat/quali_phd/manuscript.md

 It aligns itself with dynamic systems theory, and some authors go as far as to say that "Lacking the idea of attractors we have no clear idea of what a cell type is." [@wikidata:Q91316993]

 As much as different species concepts coexist [@doi:10.1080/10635150701701083], the quest to define cell types may take various forms.
-The challenge of representing cell types in evolution is conceptually different from representing cell types in biomedical experimentation.
+The challenge of representing cell types in evolution is conceptually different from representing cell types for identifying different entities on biomedical data.
-In that second direction, the groundwork of the Cell Ontology [@wikidata:Q21184168; @doi:10.1186/1471-2105-12-6; @doi:10.1186/s13326-016-0088-7] and CELDA [@wikidata:Q21284308] and the contributions of the International Workshop on Cells in Experimental Life Sciences series [@doi:10.1186/s12859-017-1976-2; @doi:10.1186/s12859-019-2721-9] are notable.
+In that second direction, the groundwork of the Cell Ontology [@wikidata:Q21184168; @doi:10.1186/1471-2105-12-6; @doi:10.1186/s13326-016-0088-7] is notable, providing identifiers that are reused across a range of databases. [@wikidata:Q109755180]
+Theoretical discussions on cell types is also the topic of specialized conferences, namely the International Workshop on Cells in Experimental Life Sciences conference series [@doi:10.1186/s12859-017-1976-2; @doi:10.1186/s12859-019-2721-9].

 <!-- Text from https://github.com/lubianat/technotype/blob/9f428cbcf8e8a8d2843faac684275fb0c37914ed/content/02.introduction.md END-->

 ## Single-cell transcriptomics

-Even though many sources of knowledge contribute to our understanding of cell types [@wikidata:Q109717199], arguably single-cell transcriptomics is the workhorse for current efforts of the HUman cell Atlas, with an increasing amount of published studies. [@wikidata:Q109717199]
+Even though many sources of knowledge contribute to our understanding of cell types [@wikidata:Q109717199], arguably single-cell transcriptomics is the workhorse for current efforts of the Human Cell Atlas. [@wikidata:Q109717199]
-Current scRNA-seq data analyses often rely on unsupervised clustering of cells followed by the assignment of cell-type labels to clusters.
+Current scRNA-seq data analyses often rely on unsupervised clustering followed by labeling clusters.
-For the clustering, bioinformaticians tailor parameter sets to a target resolution, i.e., the level of detail used to detect cell identities. [@wikidata:Q64974172] [@wikidata:Q46368626]
+For the clustering, bioinformaticians select parameter sets to a target resolution, i.e., the level of detail used to detect cell identities. [@wikidata:Q64974172] [@wikidata:Q46368626]
  When the clustering is finished, the groups of cells are annotated with class labels, representing the underlying biology in a language we can understand. [@wikidata:Q107158224]

-Instead of assigning expression gates from pre-defined markers, as is the standard for flow-cytometry analysis, single-cell RNA-seq analysis pipelines usually start from _de novo_ clustering of cells followed by cluster annotation. [@wikidata:Q64974172]
+Instead of assigning expression gates, as done for flow-cytometry, single-cell RNA-seq analysis pipelines start from _de novo_ clustering of cells followed by cluster annotation. [@wikidata:Q64974172]
 While it is clear that clusters and cell types are different concepts [@wikidata:Q64974172], often cluster labels are treated as cell types.
-There are several ways to cluster cells to find groups of similarity, but arguably the current default is derived from the methodology proposed by PhenoGraph. [@wikidata:Q30975629]
+There are several ways to cluster cells to find groups of similarity, and arguably the current default is derived from the methodology proposed by PhenoGraph. [@wikidata:Q30975629]
 The protocol is to calculate the distances between cells in a reduced PCA space (with the number of dimensions chosen by the experimenters), followed by constructing a k-nearest-neighbours network.
 Each cell is a node connected by _k_ (another parameter) edges to other cells.
 Once the network is built, network modules (i.e. cell clusters) are commonly found using the Louvain algorithm, published in 2008 by researchers of the Université Catholique de Louvain in Belgium. [@wikidata:Q29305711]
-The cell clusters found by the PhenoGraph (or any other) algorithm are then labelled by domain experts, often based on genes differentially expressed on each cluster, so-called "markers". [@wikidata:Q64974172]
+The cell clusters found by the PhenoGraph (or any other) algorithm are then labelled by domain experts, often based on genes called "cluster markers", differentially expressed on each cluster. [@wikidata:Q64974172]

-While it is possible to manually investigate the identities of which clusters, automatic methods have been developed to aid in the task. [@wikidata:Q107158224]
+While it is possible to manually assign labels to clusters, automatic methods have been developed to aid in the task. [@wikidata:Q107158224]
-One approach ("marker-based automatic annotation") bases itself on crossing clusters markers in the analyzed dataset with previous knowledge from databases like PanglaoDB [@wikidata:Q63664483] and CellMarker [@wikidata:Q56984510] [@wikidata:Q107158224].
+Mmarker-based automatic annotation bases itself on crossing clusters markers in the analyzed dataset with previous knowledge from databases like PanglaoDB [@wikidata:Q63664483] and CellMarker [@wikidata:Q56984510] [@wikidata:Q107158224].
-Another approach (reference-based automatic cell annotation) relies on base, expert-annotated datasets as references from which labels are transferred to the dataset of interest. [@wikidata:Q107158224]
+Reference-based automatic cell annotation, on the other hand, relies on expert-annotated reference datasets to transfer labels to the dataset under study. [@wikidata:Q107158224]
-Other methods bypass the clustering step and focus on labelling the individual cells, which avoids lumping different cells together but requires a high amount of reads per individual cells to be efficient. [@wikidata:Q107158224]
+Other methods bypass the clustering step and focus on labelling individual cells, which avoids lumping different cells together. [@wikidata:Q107158224]
-Clarke et al.'s recent review and tutorial [@wikidata:Q107158224] provides an extensive account of current techniques.
+Clarke et al.'s recent review and tutorial [@wikidata:Q107158224] provides an extensive account of current techniques for clustering and annotating cells.

 Of note, even though a range of methods is available, most techniques and publications do not use standard identifiers for cell types.
-This is in contradiction with the acknowledgement by the community of the advantages of using identifiers the ad using standard identifiers, such as those provided by the Cell Ontology. [@wikidata:Q107158224] [@wikidata:Q33037209] [@wikidata:Q107373831] [@wikidata:Q36067763] [@wikidata:Q52625486]  [@wikidata:Q49192555].
+That omission disregards the advantages of using standard identifiers, such as those provided by the Cell Ontology. [@wikidata:Q107158224] [@wikidata:Q33037209] [@wikidata:Q107373831] [@wikidata:Q36067763] [@wikidata:Q52625486]  [@wikidata:Q49192555].
-Nevertheless, projects that use Cell Ontology identifiers for single-cell RNA-seq data are appearing [@wikidata:Q109755180], including python and R packages (e.g. Besca [@wikidata:Q104450593], OnClass [@wikidata:Q108929315] and ontoProc[@wikidata:Q101074371]), data management projects and reference datasets, (e.g. Tabula Muris [@url:https://tabula-muris.ds.czbiohub.org] and Tabula Sapiens [@url:https://tabula-sapiens-portal.ds.czbiohub.org/celltypes] Azimuth map [@url:https://azimuth.hubmapconsortium.org] and HubMap's ASCT+B Tables [@wikidata:Q109755184]) and annotation platforms (e.g. the Cell Annotation Platform [@url:http://celltype.info] and CellTypist [@wikidata:Q107363182].
+Reassuringly, projects that use stable identifiers for single-cell RNA-seq data are appearing [@wikidata:Q109755180], including python and R packages (e.g. Besca [@wikidata:Q104450593], OnClass [@wikidata:Q108929315] and ontoProc[@wikidata:Q101074371]), data management projects and reference datasets, (e.g. Tabula Muris [@url:https://tabula-muris.ds.czbiohub.org] and Tabula Sapiens [@url:https://tabula-sapiens-portal.ds.czbiohub.org/celltypes] Azimuth map [@url:https://azimuth.hubmapconsortium.org] and HubMap's ASCT+B Tables [@wikidata:Q109755184]) and annotation platforms (e.g. the Cell Annotation Platform [@url:http://celltype.info] and CellTypist [@wikidata:Q107363182]).

+The Cell Ontology is currently the biggest provider of such standard identifiers.
-As elegantly put by Meehan et al. [@wikidata:Q34978215] the Cell Ontology is a "manually constructed computer-readable resource that links cell types by different relationships". it was first described in 2005 by Jonathan Bard, Seung Y Rhee† and Michael Ashburner [@wikidata:Q21184168] and was oriented at creating an "organism-independent classification of cells".
+As elegantly put by Meehan et al. [@wikidata:Q34978215] the Cell Ontology is a "manually constructed computer-readable resource that links cell types by different relationships".
-It followed criteria that included function, histology, lineage and ploidy and providing "Cell-type unique identifiers (ID) that can be incorporated into any database holding cell-type-associated knowledge."
-It also had a didactic goal in itself, as the authors mention [@wikidata:Q21184168]:
-"It is designed to be useful in the sense that a researcher should be able to find, in a rapid and intuitive way, any cell type in any of the major model organisms and, having found it, learn a considerable amount about that cell type and its relationships to other biological objects."
+It was first described in 2005 [@wikidata:Q21184168] and was oriented both at creating a species-neutral classification of cells and for researchers to "learn a considerable amount about that cell type and its relationships to other biological objects" [@wikidata:Q21184168]:

 The collaborative project gradually evolved and changed its design and scope to fit new needs.
 By 2011, a need for computable definitions led to an advance in the number and quality of immune cell types represented in CL. [@wikidata:Q33786317]
 It also included the addition of species-specific cell types to handle better marker-based definitions, usually presented at the species level. [@wikidata:Q33786317]